Golf injuries: Play it safe with these tips

 Understanding the mechanics behind your golf swing can help you prevent golf injuries.
 Try to:

 - Stay smooth.
 The power of a golf swing comes from force transferred smoothly through all the muscle groups, from your ankles to your wrists.
-If you depend on one part of your body for your hitting power, you may be more prone to injuries.
+If you depend on one part of your body for your hitting power, you may be more likely to have injuries.
 For example, overemphasizing your wrists during your swing can lead to golfer's elbow — a strain of the muscles on the inside of the forearm.

 - Don't overswing.
 If you swing the club too hard or too fast, you may stress your joints.
 Relax and take a nice, easy swing at the ball.
 The best golfers have consistent — not necessarily fast — swing tempos.